 A public health duty

-The good news is that eating disorders are treatable and recovery is possible, especially with early intervention.
-The most effective treatment is holistic and includes psychotherapy or psychological counseling, coupled with careful attention to medical and nutritional needs.
+The good news is that these disorders are treatable and recovery is possible, especially with early intervention.
+The most effective treatment is holistic and includes psychotherapy or psychological counseling.
+These treatments should be coupled with careful attention to medical and nutritional needs.
 Because everyone’s experience is different, it’s critical that treatment be culturally sensitive and tailored to the individual’s problems, needs and strengths.

 Everyone deserves to live a full, happy life free from disordered thoughts and behaviors.
 With dedication to a treatment plan and the ongoing support of friends and family, many people are able to develop healthy coping strategies, thought patterns, body image and sense of self.
 Those affected should know that they are not alone and that help is available.